County Prep High School: Awards and recognition

 The school was one of nine schools in New Jersey, and the only high school, honored in 2020 by the National Blue Ribbon Schools Program, which recognizes high student achievement.

 Academics

 Academic courses are aligned to the New Jersey Core Curriculum Content Standards.
-Career clusters include Communications, Medicine and Science, Technological Engineering and Design, Business, and the Arts.
+Career clusters include Communications, Medicine and Science, Business, Information Technology, Arts, and a conjoined special program called JC Arts.
 Students are involved in the plan and design of their learning path promoting a desire to explore, to be creative, and to succeed.

 Program choices ensure that all students participate in internships, work/study programs, and community service before graduation.

+Majors

+As of the 2024-2025 school year, County Prep offers the following twelve majors;